-SAT essay ACT essay

-For admission , ,

-For placement

-For advising

-In place of an application essay

-As a validity check on the

-application process

-No college policy as of now

-Not using essay component Х Х
+1

+SAT Only Χ

+C8B Has been removed from the CDS.

+C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test sc ores for academic
+C8D In addition, does your institution use applicants' test so cores for academic advising?

-Yes

-Х No
+X Yes No

-~]

-C8E Latest date by which SAT or ACT so ores must be recei ived for fall-term a
+C8E Latest date by which SAT or ACT so cores must be rece ived for fall-term a dmission

-OOL

-Latest date by which SAT Subject T est scores must be received for fall-te
+Latest date by which SAT Subject T

+,

-C8F If necessary, use this space to clarify y your test
+C8F If necessary, use this space to clarif policies (e.g., if tests are recommen

-policies (e.g., if tests are recommend ded for some
+students, or if tests are not required

+due to differences by academic prog

+academic background, or if other ex •

+be considered in lieu of the SAT and d ACT):

-C8G Please indicate which tests your institutio on uses for placement nt (e.g., state tests)
+C8G Please indicate which tests your institution on uses for placeme i nt (e.g., state tests):

 SAT

 ACT

-SAT Subject Tests
+., SAT Subject Tests

-Х AP
+AP

-X CLEP
+CLEP

-Х Institutional Exam
+Χ Institutional Exam

 State Exam (specify):

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer,
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

-- C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - · Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how - If you consider the highest scores from either submission, use the highest combination of scores - If you average the scores, use the average to report the scores.
+- C9 Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

-Percent Number

-Submitting SAT Scores 23% 327

-Submitting ACT Scores 32% 447
+Submitting SAT Scores Submitting ACT Scores